NordVPN Promotion

 Analysis of the Global IT Breakdown Caused by Microsoft-CrowdStrike

-The Optus outage from last year was immediately on my mind when on Friday afternoon a similar event swept, this time, across the world.
+The Optus outage in Australia from last year was immediately on my mind when on Friday afternoon a similar event swept, this time, across the world.
 Also, in this case it was a software update that caused the problem.
 This time from global security software provider CrowdStrike.
 The culprit appears to be an update to the CrowdStrike Falcon platform, a security monitoring tool widely deployed by businesses and organisations on Microsoft desktop computers and notebooks.
 As there is already plenty of information on the extent of the disruption and the cause of the chaos, I will concentrate on my analysis on its implications.

 Analyses and Implications